oshaughnessy/sierramountainll/_pages/softball/index.md

 The following rules apply to all divisions:

 - 5-run limit per team per inning[^runs]
-- Pitchers must wear a face mask while in the pitching position.
+- Pitchers may wear a face mask while in the pitching position.
 - Pitchers are only allowed to pitch 2 consecutive innings, after which another pitcher must be substituted in for at least 1 inning.
 After this, the original pitcher may return.